sagi21805/Learning-Stuff/Infrastructure/Containers/OpenShift & Kubrenets.md

 2. Many kubernetes security policies are scoped to namespaces, like RBAC Control, Network Policies In multi-tenant environment, a Namespace helps to segment a tenant's workload into a logical and distinct management unit.
 It is common to segment each workload in a different namespace even if they all tied to the same customer.
+#### Limit Ranges
+By default, containers run with unbounded resource limit, using [[#Resource Quotas]], we can limit the amount of resources that a certain namespace has from the total resources in the cluster, within a namespace, a pod may claim as much CPU and memory as is allowed by the Resource Quotas that apply to the namespace.
+Limit ranges is a policy to constrain the resource allocation that can be specified for every object kind (such as pod, or PersistantVolumeClaim) in a namespace.
+For example a limit range can ->
+- Enforce _Minimum_ or _Maximum_ compute resources per pod, or container namespace.
+- Enforce the number of storage requests per PersistantVolumeClaim
+- Set default request and limit for an object in the namespace.

 #### Openshift Projects
 Openshift projects are namespaces with additional features like ->
 - <u>Access Control Intergration</u> -> Openshift project integrates tightly with openshift authentication and authorization systems, providing easier management of user roles and access policies
 - <u>Resource Management</u> -> Openshift provides a simpler interface for managing project-specific resources, like templates, quotas and more.
 - <u>Namespace Isolation</u> -> While kubernetes namespaces allow resource isolation, Openshift projects provide better tools for isolating environments, often with higher-level abstraction like user and group permissions.
 #### Access Control
 The most important type of isolation is control plane authorization, If other teams could access and change other teams API resources, there is practically no isolation.